bensadeh/tailspin/README.md

 tspin application.log --print

 # Read from stdin and print to stdout
-echo "2021-01-01 12:00:00 [INFO] This is a log message" | tspin

-# Read from another command and print to stdout
 kubectl logs [pod name] --follow | tspin

+# Capture the stdout of another command and view in `less`
+tspin --listen-command 'kubectl logs -f pod_name'
 ```

 ## Installing